grav/aws-lumo-cljs-runtime/examples/README.md

 #### [npm-layer](npm-layer)

-Consuming nodejs dependencies as a separate layer, to avoid having to re-deploy all dependencies when your source code updates
+Consuming NodeJS dependencies as a separate layer, to avoid having to re-deploy all dependencies when your source code updates

 TODO: docs